chrisbrowneanu/ENGN2226/assessment.md

 *  clarity and conciseness of the 'insight' from the exercise

 ### Submission
-Weekly Homework/Progress Report submission should be made weekly in your tutorial group to your tutor.
-Submit at the beginning of the tutorial, and your tutor will meet with you in the second hour.
-Note that this exercise doubles as preparation for your tutorial, and should be completed as a group.
-A hard copy is required of both the Progress Document and the Weekly Exercise.
-Submissions should include previous weeks' submissions (ie. it should build up each week).
+Please submit a soft copy of your report on WATTLE prior to the start of your tutorial, and bring a hard copy for your tutor to mark.

 # Jigsaw Tasks